gaberomualdo/cobalt-jekyll-theme/_site/README.md

 # Cobalt

-*Cobalt a minimalistic, simple Jekyll theme for a blog and personal website.*.
+*Cobalt is a minimalistic, simple Jekyll theme for a blog and personal website.*.

 [Theme preview](https://xtrp.github.io/cobalt-jekyll-theme/)